 9) Safeguard appraisal.
 Include comp packets with your counter, call out upgrades with costs, and reference pending neighborhood sales expected to close soon.
 Stay in front of valuation questions to avoid mid escrow turbulence.

-In Scripps Ranch, family buyers prize schools, cul de sacs, and yard usability.
-That buyer profile overlaps with Rancho Bernardo and Poway, so your price must compete across all three.
+Scripps Ranch competes directly with Rancho Bernardo and Poway, so your price must hold up across all three when buyers tour on the same weekend.
 County metrics show low inventory and sub 30 day market times, but buyers still pass on stale or mispriced homes.
 Homes that pair a market correct list with a tight launch window tend to earn stronger terms.

 You will also want to consider regional price anchors.
 Coastal communities often sit 10 to 20 percent above the county median because of lifestyle and proximity to beaches.
 Inland family hubs like Scripps Ranch, Rancho Bernardo, and 4S Ranch usually run closer to the county median to low seven figures depending on size, age, and lot.
 If your home is a move in ready four bedroom with a usable yard, your comp set should pull from recent closes that share those traits, not from fixer sales with longer market times.